 Sign in to the Azure portal.

-If you have access to multiple tenants, use the Directory + subscription filter in the top menu to select the tenant in which you want to register an application.
+If you have access to multiple tenants, use the Directories + subscriptions filter in the top menu to switch to the tenant in which the app is registered.

 Search for and select Azure Active Directory.